CGC-UMCES/WORKSHOP-interactive-shiny-dashboards/README.md

 # Introduction to Data Dashboards Workshop

 > A 3-hour hands-on workshop covering the fundamentals of interactive data dashboards, with a focus on R Shiny and environmental geospatial data.
+Developed by CGC-SCIPE research scientist Burch Fisher (`burch.fisher@umces.edu`) with the assistance of [Claude (claude.ai)](https://claude.ai).

 ---